 How this evolved:

 The breakup (divestiture) of the telecom companies occurred in 1984.
 Prior to that, the Local Exchange Carrier (LEC) managed, owned and maintained the telco equipment completely to your hand.
 That’s right.
+We say "Telco", because the internet did not exist yet.
+Keep reading, because this has everything to do with Network, Data, Voice and yes, your Internet.
 They owned the phone you used, and leased it back to you monthly.
 This had some advantages.
 Anything related to your needs fell to the responsibility of the LEC.
 But, at a very high monthly price.

 With the divestiture in 1984, the CPE vendor was born.
 Customers had choices.
 CPE vendors now competed for your business.
-The LEC is responsible for the service right up to the building wall, then it is all yours.
+The LEC / ISP is responsible for the service right up to the building wall, then it is all yours.